 It may be surprising to hear that that cotton rags (like dish towels) soaked in cooking oil can ignite when removed from the dryer and left in a pile of clothes.
 Always wash dish towels in heavy-duty cleaner and dry them on a line instead of in the dryer to protect your Asbury Park home.

 With all the cooking and baking that takes place, it's no wonder that the kitchen is a point of origin for many household fires.
 Many of the fires in the kitchen occur while someone is cooking.
 Some fires occur because of appliance malfunction or lack of safety with children and pets.
-There are many things you can do to reduce your risk of fire.
+There are many things you can do and kitchen improvements you can make to reduce your risk of fire.

 First and foremost, never allow food to cook unattended.
 Cooking oil that overheats can spontaneously combust, while food that burns to the pan can also catch on fire.
 Even leaving for just 1 second can be hazardous, as some fires start when homeowners leave temporarily and then become distracted and fail to return.